 Thanks for stopping by!
-August here, and I wanted to share a little exciting news — last month my new book called I Love Dandelions was published!
+August here, and I wanted to share a little exciting news — my new book, called I Love Dandelions: Original Edition, will be published on April 2nd, 2023!

 I thoroughly enjoyed writing and illustrating this book (with artwork on nearly every page) to bring the “magic of nature” into the hearts of children – starting with the lowly (so-called) dandelion!
 Along with Theodore W. Mouse, the main character, children discover how magical those “droplets of sunshine” are, and the very important role they play in the natural world.